The Book of Giants: Origins in ancient tradition

-Among the fragments discovered at Qumran, ten manuscripts of the Book of Giants are identified by Loren Stuckenbruck.
+Among the fragments discovered at Qumran, ten manuscripts of The Book of Giants are identified by Loren Stuckenbruck.
 These fragments (1Q23, 1Q24, 2Q26, 4Q203, 4Q530, 4Q531, 4Q532, 4Q556, 4Q206, and 6Q8) were found in caves 1, 2, 4, and 6 at the site.
 These discoveries led to further classification of the Enochic works.
-In the third group of classification, ten Aramaic manuscripts contain parts of the Book of Giants which were only known through the Manichaean sources until the recognition of them at Qumran.
+In the third group of classification, ten Aramaic manuscripts contain parts of The Book of Giants which were only known through the Manichaean sources until the recognition of them at Qumran.

-There has been much speculation regarding the original language of the Book of Giants.
+There has been much speculation regarding the original language of The Book of Giants.
 It was generally believed to have had a Semitic origin.
 Indeed, the discovery of this text at Qumran led scholars, such as C. P. van Andel and Rudolf Otto, to believe that while these ancient Aramaic compositions of the book were the earliest known, the work probably had even earlier Hebrew antecedents.
 It was R. H. Charles, translator and publisher in 1906 of The Book of Enoch, who asserted that Enoch was "built upon the debris of" an older Noah saga than that in Genesis which only cryptically refers to the Enoch myth.
 But Milik himself offered his own hypothesis that Enoch's 'creation story' and law of God account naturally predate the Mosaic Sinai accounts in Genesis: He saw Genesis 6:1-4—long a puzzling passage to biblical scholars—as a quotation from what he believed ultimately to have been the earlier Enoch source.
-More recent scholarship, such as that of Klaus Beyer, indicates that the Book of Giants (parts of which have been found in Hebrew at Qumran) was "originally composed in Hebrew during the 3rd century BCE, while the names of the giants Gilgamesh and Hobabish betray a Babylonian provenance"—which Babylonian-origins claim based on the name appearances, however, is refuted by Martínez.
+More recent scholarship, such as that of Klaus Beyer, indicates that The Book of Giants (parts of which have been found in Hebrew at Qumran) was "originally composed in Hebrew during the 3rd century BCE, while the names of the giants Gilgamesh and Hobabish betray a Babylonian provenance"—which Babylonian-origins claim based on the name appearances, however, is refuted by Martínez.

 Contents

 Dead Sea Scrolls version

 The text unearthed at Qumran in 1948 was composed of fragments in Aramaic.
 Because of the book's fragmentation, it was difficult for the documents' linguistic researchers and specialists to know, in its subsequently varied permutations, the exact order of the content.
 The Giants work is closely related to the 1 Enoch analogue, which also tells a story of the giants, but one which is far more elaborate.
-The Qumran Book of Giants also bears resemblance to the Manichaean Book of Giants that came after it.
+The Qumrannic The Book of Giants also bears resemblance to the Manichaean edition of The Book of Giants that came after it.
 Scholars, beyond their many questions of the Enochic tradition's oral or written transmission, still don't know why the Qumran community considered the Enochic texts so important that they possessed and retained so many copies in comparison to other textual traditions found there.